Driffield: Culture and amenities

-Driffield is centred around Middle Street, its main high street of both independent and chain shops and retail (such as WHSmith, Iceland, Yorkshire Trading Company, B & M, Boyes, Wilko, Superdrug and Boots.
+Driffield is centred around Middle Street, its main high street of both independent and chain shops and retail.
 On a Thursday, a market is held in the town centre.
 Its original cattle market closed in 2001.

-The town's main hotel is the Bell Hotel, an old coaching inn in the centre of the town.
-Public houses and bars include, The Full Measure, the Original Keys, Buck, Royal Oak, Tiger Inn, the Benjamin Fawcett (Wetherspoons), the Blue Bell, and 'Forty One'.
-It also has a micro-pub The Butcher's Dog.

-Restaurants and takeaways include the Water Margin, Stuart's Fish & Chips of Driffield, El Dorado's, Trishna's, The Scullery, Marco Polo, and Muskan Spice.
-Cafe's include the cycle friendly The Bike Cave.

-The town is home to Driffield Show, the UK's largest one-day annual agricultural show, as well as the Driffield Steam and Vintage Rally - an event held each August showcasing historical vehicles including traction engines, fairground organs, tractors and vintage cars and trucks.
+The town is home to Driffield Show, the United Kingdom’s largest one-day annual agricultural show, as well as the Driffield Steam and Vintage Rally – an event held each August showcasing historical vehicles including traction engines, fairground organs, tractors and vintage cars and trucks.
 A particular focus is placed upon agricultural history, with demonstrations of ploughing and threshing often taking place.
 The rally is particularly known for the Saturday evening road-run of the steam engines and other vehicles into Driffield town centre, an event which invariably attracts large crowds of spectators.

 Driffield also has a small community hospital (known as Alfred Bean Hospital), a fire station, a local police station, and several churches.

 Driffield lies in the Yorkshire Wolds, on the Driffield Navigation canal, and near the source of the River Hull.
 This is maintained by the Driffield Navigation Trust and the group hosts an annual raft race and open day gala at the River Head.

 The Driffield Beck runs roughly parallel to the main high street.
 Some stretches of Driffield Beck are popular for fishing, particularly for brown trout and grayling.